-After two trips to the area, Brescia remains one of my favourite cities in Italy.
-Home to a plethora of historical sites like the Roman ruins of Tempio Capitolino, museums like Museo di Santa Giulia, and massive squares such as Piazza Paolo VI, this city is well worth a visit when travelling through the Lombardy region.
+After two trips to the area, Brescia remains one of my favorite cities in Italy.
+Home to a plethora of historical sites like the Roman ruins of Tempio Capitolino, museums like Museo di Santa Giulia, and massive squares such as Piazza Paolo VI, this city is well worth a visit when traveling through the Lombardy region.

 If you’re looking for a guide about where to stay when you’re in Brescia, look no further than this list of carefully picked and reviewed best Brescia hotels.